 What is a Ring Light and Why Do You Need One?

 A ring light is exactly what it sounds like: a circular light source that provides uniform illumination from all directions.
 It’s designed for you to shoot through the center of the ring, placing your camera lens in the perfect position to capture the light’s full effect.
 This unique design is what makes it so powerful for photography.
+For ring lights buying guides on this site.

 The primary benefits of using a ring light include: